 How Many Miles Can A Honda Accord Get?
 (Maintain It Right)

-This article explains the actual mileage a Honda Accord can achieve and the specific habits that help owners push past 200,000 miles.
+This guide explains the actual mileage a Honda Accord can achieve and the specific habits that help owners push past 200,000 miles.
+According to many Honda owners and independent reliability studies, properly maintained Accords frequently exceed 200,000 miles and can reach 300,000 miles or more.

 Can Your Honda Accord Really Last 300,000 Miles?

 Accords last long when the owner stays on top of small jobs, keeps the oil fresh, keeps the filters clean, and fixes issues before they get bigger.
 In real shops, most Accords that die early were not weak; they were neglected.
 The cars that crossed 300,000 miles never missed fluid levels or warning signs.
-A well-maintained Honda Accord can hit 300,000 miles or more because Honda builds engines and transmissions for long-term durability.
 When you follow regular oil changes, replace worn parts early, and avoid abusive driving, the car ages slowly.

 High-mileage owners are boring owners with the same oil interval, same fluids, same inspections, every time.
 Owners who stay consistent with maintenance see far more mileage gains than those who simply drive gently.